ruchir594/NatOS/ActionsA/README.md

 ### Let's start with an Example, which will help us elaborate and you understand easily

-Our own Motivation Bot. using Actions Architecture
+Our own Motivation Bot. using Actions Architecture (at ../Modules/MotivationBot)

+The purpose of this bot is to motivate you and remind you to eat healthy and avoid alcohol.
+It sends motivational messages in the evening, or whenever you are home, to help you avoid excess calories.

 Things you don't need to write with NatOS and Actions Architecture